According to US media, Britney’s father would resign as estate conservator.

 “We look forward to continuing our thorough investigation into Mr. Spears’ and others’ actions over the previous 13 years, while he profited millions of dollars from his daughter’s estate, and I look forward to taking Mr. Spears’ sworn deposition in the near future.”

-Both lawyers did not respond to AFP demands for comment right away.
+Both lawyers did not respond to AFP’s calls for comment right away.

+Britney Spears, who rose to stardom while still in her teens, had a public meltdown in 2007 when she attacked a paparazzo’s car at a petrol station.

-After an extremely public 2007 breakdown, Britney Spears was placed under an unusual legal guardianship mostly controlled by her father.
+As a result, she was placed under an unusual legal guardianship, which was mostly controlled by her father.

+She quickly resumed her career, releasing three albums, appearing on numerous television shows, and even taking up a residency in Las Vegas.

+However, she abruptly announced in January 2019 that she would be postponing her performances until further notice, and she became increasingly vocal about the conservatorship.

-However, following tearful court testimony and social media posts in which she denounced the conservatorship as “cruelty” and accused her father and others of benefitting from the system, the “Toxic” singer has become increasingly vocal and public in her opposition to the conservatorship.
+She said the arrangement amounted to “cruelty” in emotional court testimony and social media posts, and accused her father and others of benefitting from the system.

-Britney claimed in court that she was denied the removal of a contraceptive IUD despite her desire for more children, and that she was forced to take medication that made her feel “drunk.”
+Britney claimed in court that she was barred from having children.
+Brief News from Washington Newsday.